CartoDB/carto-selfhosted/customizations/README.md

 A comprehensive list of domains that must be whitelisted by the proxy for the proper functioning of CARTO self-hosted can be found [here](../proxy/config/whitelisted_domains.md).
 The list includes domains for the essential core services of CARTO self-hosted, as well as additional optional domains that should be enabled to access specific features.

-In order to enable this feature, set the following environment variables (both uppercase and lowercase variables) in your `.env` file, depending on the protocol your proxy uses.
+In order to enable this feature, set the following environment variables (:warning: both uppercase and lowercase variables) in your `.env` file, depending on the protocol your proxy uses.

 ##### Proxy HTTP